 Man Involved in Eagle Trafficking Faces Sentencing

-Travis John Branson, from Cusick, Washington, was part of a long-running scheme that trafficked eagle parts on the black market.
+Travis John Branson, from Cusick, Washington, was part of a long-running scheme that trafficked parts on the black market.

 The ring, which operated in Montana’s Flathead Indian Reservation and other areas, allegedly resulted in the deaths of thousands of birds over more than a decade.